saifamrkhail/mcp-server-qdrant/README.md

 ### Using Docker

-A Dockerfile is available for building and running the MCP server:
+A Dockerfile is available for building and running the MCP server.
+Make sure qdrant docker container is up and running:

 ```bash
 # Build the container